Book Now

 The park was created in 1970 by a Belgian photographer and conservationist named Adrien Deschryver.

 In 1980, it was named a World Heritage Site by UNESCO.
-The park covers 6,000 square kilometers and is home to endangered animals like eastern lowland gorillas, forest elephants, forest buffalos, Alexander’s bush squirrel, and the owl-faced monkey.
-It also has many species of birds that have been recorded.
+The park covers 6,000 square kilometers and is home to endangered animals like eastern lowland gorillas, forest elephants, forest buffalos, Alexander’s bush squirrel, and the owl faced monkey.
+It also has many recorded bird species.

 This park is a popular place for budget gorilla tours.